 You can send me anything at any time and I will deal with it at any time.

 Without any kind of system in place, there are a number of inevitable consequences.

 It is almost inevitable that you will, without a system in place sooner or later miss something important.
 This could be a deadline, an important piece of information critical to a project, interesting news, an appointment with your significant other or anything else.
 In the diagram above you will notice that on the left-hand side, not all of the squiggles emerge from the nest-mess.

 That’s what will happen without a process in place.
 Not everything has an immediate consequence and sometimes it will days or even weeks or months later that you realise you should have picked something up.

 Draining Your Brain’s Battery

 The second impact is more subtle and insidious.
-In fact you may not even realise it’s a problem most of time.
+In fact, you may not even realise it’s a problem most of the time.

 Our brains can only hold a maximum of between 5 and 7 items in its short-term memory.
 If you rely on your brain to remember everything that needs to be remembered you are basically doomed to failure.